vipulnaik/working-drafts/hardware-disposal/hardware.md

 Purchase date: August/September 2014

+Disposal status: Completed by dropping off at e-waste SF on December 31, 2019.
+Disk also destroyed.

 Disposal plan: I don't expect the laptop to be much use to people now, so I am thinking of dropping it off at an e-waste facility. **I will also check for power cord and other accessories and dispose all of